Photographs

 He Continues “

 “As we know, Bargoed House, Treharris was always occupied by the Deep Navigation manager or the company agent and this is conclusive proof that the manager of Deep Navigation in 1881 was T. J. Evans.
 He emigrated in 1887, following his son John, who had emigrated earlier, and was by then a mine manager in New South Wales.
 Thomas John Evans sailed with his family on the ‘Cuzco’ to Sydney, and became a notable figure in New South Wales mining, first as a mine manager and then a director and part owner for several pits, as well as being President of the New South Wales Welsh Eisteddfod in Newcastle, NSW.
-He also built himself a second ‘Bargoed House’ alongside the lake in Swansea, New South Wales, which is now a noted and well known conference centre.
+He also built himself a second ‘Bargoed House’ alongside the lake in Swansea, New South Wales, which is now a noted and well-known conference center.

 His son and grandsons, together with other relations, established a dynasty of mine managers in Australia.
-John, for instance, managed a mine in Bulli,NSW before being recruited to open up the Walls end mine, the first successful mine in Colliefields, Western Australia.
+John, for instance, managed a mine in Bulli, NSW before being recruited to open up the Walls end mine, the first successful mine in Colliefields, Western Australia.
 He followed this by managing the Proprietary mine in Colliefields.
-He spent eight years altogether in Colliefields and was a well known member also of the first town council.
+He spent eight years altogether in Colliefields and was a well-known member also of the first town council.
 On his return to New South Wales, he had a successful mine management career and eventually became a consultant engineer for the Sydney Coal Company.
-Others of his family pioneered mines in New South Wales, Victoria and Queensland.”
+Others of his family pioneered mines in New South Wales, Victoria, and Queensland.”

-Bargoed House was a relatively large home built below Oakland Terrace and above Cardiff Road behind St Mathias Church, I have failed to find the exact date it was built but according to the 1881 census it was the home of Thomas John Evans ,colliery manager at Deep Navigation (thanks to Ray Bevan for the information) so we can assume it was built around the same time as the sinking of the colliery in the early 1870’s Listed as living in the property during 1901 are the following people Jacob Ray, Mining Engineer originally from Pontypool Monmouthshire age 59 Elisabeth Ray wife originally from Pontypool Monmouthshire age 59 Edith Ray daughter pupil teacher age 18 single Elizabeth Thomas daughter married age 26 not working Maud Roberts grand daughter age 15 pupil teacher Clive Ray Thomas age 3 grandson Maggie Jones age 21 general servants age 21 The 1891 Census has Jacob and his family living in 36 Ton Row Pontypridd, Ystradyfodgog, with his wife and Children and grand daughter Maud aged 5 and a 29 year old domestic servant called Gwen Smith.
+Bargoed House was a relatively large home built below Oakland Terrace and above Cardiff Road behind St Mathias Church, I have failed to find the exact date it was built but according to the 1881 census it was the home of Thomas John Evans, colliery manager at Deep Navigation (thanks to Ray Bevan for the information) so we can assume it was built around the same time as the sinking of the colliery in the early 1870s Listed as living in the property during 1901 are the following people Jacob Ray, Mining Engineer originally from Pontypool Monmouthshire age 59 Elisabeth Ray wife originally from Pontypool Monmouthshire age 59 Edith Ray daughter pupil teacher age 18 single Elizabeth Thomas daughter married age 26 not working Maud Roberts granddaughter age 15 pupil-teacher Clive Ray Thomas age 3 grandson Maggie Jones age 21 general servants age 21 The 1891 Census has Jacob and his family living in 36 Ton Row Pontypridd, Ystradyfodgog, with his wife and Children and granddaughter Maud aged 5 and a 29 year old domestic servant called Gwen Smith.

 The original Bargoed House (1920’s?)

-In the newly published 1911 census we see that Jacob Ray, now aged 68 and still listed as a mining engineers still lives at Bargoed house, it also says he can speak both English and Welsh.
+In the newly published 1911 census, we see that Jacob Ray, now aged 68 and still listed as a mining engineer still lives at Bargoed house, it also says he can speak both English and Welsh.
 It lists Bargoed House as a private dwelling with eight large rooms.
-His wife Elisabeth is still alive aged 68 (born 1843) and also still living at the house we find Edith Ray their daughter now aged 28, there are also two servants resident at the house Annie Way aged 20 and 16 year old Bessie Davies.
+His wife Elisabeth is still alive aged 68 (born 1843) and also still living at the house we find Edith Ray their daughter now aged 28, there are also two servants resident at the house Annie Way aged 20 and 16-year-old Bessie Davies.
 I believe it was demolished late 1960’s and I am sure I remember collecting old wood from the ruins when I was about 10 years of age in 1969 to take up my Grans in Cilhaul to burn on the fire.
 If my memory is accurate it means the site must have been cleared and the “new” Bargoed House was built early 1970’s by the council to house elderly people with carer’s assistance.
 Gaynor Hale nee Samuel added the following information about a former occupant of Bargoed house..
 She wrote” Jacob Ray was the brother of my great, great grandmother Hannah Meredith nee Ray.
 He was Chief agent for Ocean Collieries at the time and had moved to Treharris from Pontypool.
 He was the great uncle of my grandfather Billy Rowlands of Field Street Trelewis.
 My grandfather was a character in Trelewis and well known.
 Jacob’s sister Hannah Ray married Lewis Meredith of which some family settled in Nelson.
 Their daughter Mary Jane Meredith married Edward Rowlands who later died in the Senghennydd explosion.
 My grandfather knew the Big house well when he was a child.
 JP Gibbon colliery agent of Deep Navigation was Jacob Ray’s son in law.
 My relative had married him.
 I received this letter from Aldo Opel recalling a visit to the house in 1939 Paul, I am surprised by the lack of information on Bargoed House.
 I had always understood that it was the property of Ocean Colliery( Deep Navigation), and was occupied by either the colliery manager or agent.
 I have actually been inside the house, the date I remember well as it was the day the Second World War was declared.
 I, as a nine year old, was delivering a special edition South Wales Echo for Hilbournes’ Newsagent in Fox Street.
 I had been invited in.
 I recall an L shaped foyer with a tiled floor.
 I would have thought the house was of Victorian architecture, pre Georgian.
-The main entrance, and gravel drive was at the crest of Bargoed Terrace, almost opposite the Dog and Rabbit Club.
+The main entrance and gravel drive was at the crest of Bargoed Terrace, almost opposite the Dog and Rabbit Club.
 The property then extended to the back of the Cooperative on Williams Terrace.
 It was also an excellent source of Conkers which were obtained by hurling heavier pieces of branches at the clusters.
-My recollection of the time of my visit that it was occupied Charlie Hurlow the colliery manager.
-Aldo If my facts are correct and I could be wrong of course, then the Care home served the town for about 40 years before closing in 2010 and finally being demolished on March 10th, 2011
+My recollection of the time of my visit that it was occupied by Charlie Hurlow the colliery manager.
+Also If my facts are correct and I could be wrong of course, then the Care home served the town for about 40 years before closing in 2010 and finally being demolished on March 10th, 2011

 The Bargoed house care home before demolition